robertxa/Calc-indices_Demoulin/README.rst

 LICENCE
 -------

-This package is licenced with `CCby-nc <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_
+This package is licenced with `CCby-nc-sa <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_